fbpx

 During Darren’s rehabilitation he decided to concentrate on physical fitness and his love of rugby as a means of recovery, and the Army Benevolent Fund assisted with funding for a Personal Trainer course, which helped inspire him to become a sports coach.
 He also completed rugby coaching courses and has worked with the Welsh Rugby Union (WRU) as a community coach developing rugby for disabled adults and children.
 He is now the WRU National Inclusion Manager.

-In 2016, when Darren needed to even out his hilly garden to improve his wheelchair access, the Army Benevolent Fund provided £10,000 towards the costs.
+In 2016, when Darren needed to even out his hilly garden to improve his wheelchair access, the ABF provided £10,000 towards the costs.
 He says: “It’s not in my nature to ask for support but I truly appreciated the funding support I received from military charities in reducing the costs of the work.
 When I needed them, they were there for me and that means a lot.”

 Skip to content